aibolem/vexflow-wiki-vexchords/Animation-with-VexFlow-&-CSS.md

 });
 ```

-You can see all of it in action on this [JS Fiddle](https://jsfiddle.net/gristow/Ln76ysjv/).
+You can see all of it in action on this [example](https://jsfiddle.net/gristow/Ln76ysjv/).